jrwrigh/jameswright.xyz_source/content/privacy.md

 ### So why do I use cookies?

 I use Google Analytics on this site so that I can keep count of how many people view the site and how popular specific pages are.
+Google Analytics does _not_ track your browsing history outside of this website.

 To do this, Google uses cookies.
 Via Hugo settings (from which this website is built), I've: